0xcad/free_to_play/docs.md

 # Docs

+## you ran into some bullshit while testing. what probably went wrong?
+* you big dummy, did you even `source` the `.env` file?

 ## How to add products to Stripe?
 * Stripe product catalog > add product
 * In *price* metadata add `gems` with number of gems it buys